gbif/ipt/howToPublish.md

 ### What types of biodiversity datasets can be published through GBIF.org?

 GBIF supports publication, discovery and use of four classes of data.
-The richer the class of data, the more valuable it is for scientific research.
-At the simplest, GBIF enables institutions to share information describing a natural history collection of biodiversity data resource – even when no further digital information is currently available from the resource.
+At the simplest, GBIF enables institutions to share information describing a biodiversity data resource – even when no further digital information is currently available from the resource.
 Other data classes support increasingly rich sharing of information on species, their distributions and abundance.
+The richer the data is, the more valuable it is for scientific research.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/4classes.png' />